 What Is The Condition of a Dog Adopted from GTS?

 All GTS dogs are properly spayed/neutered, and micro-chipped.
-They are all up-to date on all of their shots, vaccinations, de-worming, and have been screened for health issues.
+Adult dogs are all up-to date on all of their shots, vaccinations, de-worming, and have been screened for health issues.

 Does GTS Accept Surrenders?

 Yes, GTS does accept owner surrenders but those looking to surrender MUST apply and be approved first, and the dog being surrendered MUST pass our behavior assessment.
 Aggressive dogs will NOT be accepted into our surrender program.

 What Happens if a GTS Dog Is Lost / Runs Away?